Weed is a complicated plant.

 It’s best to look at the cannabinoid profile of each strain you aim to buy rather than just assuming all Indicas will do the trick.

-CBD extracts are also available and may be the best option if your goal for mixing your modafinil with weed is for the benefits of CBD.
+CBD extracts are also available and may be the best option if your goal for mixing your modafinil with weed is for the benefits of CBD specifically.

 We recommend finding a good indica-dominant strain high in CBD to receive these benefits.
 It’s best to combine this form of cannabis later on as the effects of modafinil start to wind down from the halfway point.